How many of the above brands do you recognize?

 Devinci Cycles began life as “Da Vinci” (as in Leonardo) in 1987, a small operation started by two engineering students making aluminum road bike frames in Chicoutimi, Quebec.
 Devinci’s owner, Felix Gauthier, arrived a few years later.
 Gauthier had shattered his leg when his road bike broke after hitting a pothole.
 In search of a safer frame, he found Devinci.
 Impressed with the build quality, he bought the company in 1990 to bring safe, high-quality frames to more people.
 From there, Devinci has grown into an international brand and Canada’s largest bike producer.

 Devinci is unique compared to many other North American brands of its size as it still manufacturers the majority of its bikes in Canada.
 Chicoutimi is a town with a long history of aluminum manufacturing, so Devinci is able to source raw material and build its aluminum frames locally.
-Doing so allows Devinci to prototype, test, and produces bikes in its own factory to its own high standards.
+Doing so allows Devinci to prototype, test, and produce bikes in its own factory to its own high standards.
 Though it does have carbon models, aluminum is still core to Devinci’s identity.

 Like other brands on this list, racing has been a key part of Devinci’s history and it’s worth noting Devinci’s most famous rider, the late Stevie Smith.
 Smith, won the overall World Cup downhill title in 2013 aboard the Devinci Wilson and was the most successful Canadian gravity racer of all time.